I interviewed 200 CTOs from growing startups - here's what came up

 - Internalize this skill by recruiting it

-AWS is complex to use, as it has to meet the needs of all businesses around the world.
+AWS is complex to use, as it has to meet the needs of all businesses worldwide.
 However, it is possible to simplify AWS.
 Here are some areas for improvement...

 Simplify AWS and meet the needs of growing startups

-To meet the needs of growing startups, we should be able to combine Heroku's simplicity with the flexibility of AWS.
+To meet the needs of growing startups, we should combine Heroku's simplicity with the flexibility of AWS.
 But where to start?
 Here are my thoughts:

 A UX designed for developers